 Pack records firmly.
 In case of fire, densely packed cartons will burn at a slower rate and therefore have a better chance of survival.
 Leave only one or two inches of room in boxes for access and re-filing.
 Please do not pack metal ring binders in record center boxes.

 This is an example of a properly packed box of letter sized folders.
 The files are placed perpendicular to the front of the box and the remaining space is filled in with folders placed parallel to the back handle.

 When records are sent to be stored, or to be microfilmed, and are contained in the same box, they must have the same record series.
-All records need to be in alpha or numeric order, and the boxes must have owner box numbers.
+All records need to be in alpha or numeric order.

 All boxes of records must be labeled with a records tracking system label on 3 ½" by 5" self-adhesive label stock.
 The label must be placed in the upper right hand corner.
 For more information about box labels, please refer to Affixing Box Labels.

-If you have any questions, please contact the Records Management Office at (573) 751-3319 or by email email@example.com.
+If you have any questions, please contact the Records Management Office at (573) 751-3319 or by email at [email protected].